3gstudent/p0wnedShell/README.md

 # p0wnedShell-DarkVersion
 ###Add my own POC to test Visual Studio trick to run code when building

-(3gstudent)
+Author: 3gstudent

+License: BSD 3-Clause

-Test Success on Visual Studio 2008 and later.
+- Test Success on Visual Studio 2008 and later.

-All C# project can use this.
+- All C# project can use this.

+---

 PowerShell Runspace Post Exploitation Toolkit